Skip to main content

 Dosage for people with kidney problems

 Your body gets rid of Buspar partially through your kidneys.
-If you have kidney problems, Buspar may build up more quickly in your body.
+If you’re living with kidney problems, Buspar may build up more quickly in your body.
 This could raise the risk of side effects.

-If you have kidney problems, your prescriber may decide to start you at a lower dosage.
+If you have kidney problems, your prescriber may decide to start you at a lower dosage than usual.
 If you have severe kidney issues, Buspar isn’t usually recommended.

 Dosage for people with liver problems